 Documents (attachments and publications)

 When privacy is set for the circle, only its members have access to this information.
-For others, these tabs are hidden or empty, no matter if they are admins, users or inactives members.
+For others, these tabs are hidden or empty, no matter if they are admins, users or inactive members.

-This also means that ,when a circle has configured its operations and/or documents to be private, the parent circle or the sub-circle(s) it contains don't have access to the documents and/or operations unless their members are also part of the circle in question.
+This also means that, when a circle has configured its operations and/or documents to be private, the parent circle or the sub-circle(s) it contains don't have access to the documents, publications and/or operations unless their members are also part of the circle in question.